 • Each term cycles for a limited duration, generally ten to twelve weeks, with a performance event at the end.

 • Affordable!
-Tuition for this inaugural ten week Santa Cruz course will be capped at $250 (normally I frame tuition around a reasonable hourly rate, divided by the number of students in the class, plus room rental, which is also quite reasonable).
-Tuition for the Cupertino 11-week term is approximately $260.
+Tuition for this quarter’s ten-week Santa Cruz course will be capped at $275 (normally I frame tuition around a reasonable hourly rate, divided by the number of students in the class, plus room rental, which is also quite reasonable).

 • If we rent a venue for performance, we'll divide that cost as well, which might be shared with another group or two.
 For the upcoming term, tuition is prorated for late starters.

-Santa Cruz 10-week session begins on April 8 at the Santa Cruz Music Academy, where I was a founding Director.
+The next 10-week session begins on April 27, 7:30-9:30-ish at the Santa Cruz Music Academy, where I was a founding Director.
 Class size will be limited to eight students.
-Tuition for the entire session is $250.